-Human Rights in Equatorial Guinea: What is Next?
+Human Rights was Ignored in Equatorial Guinea: What is Next?

 Based on Grey Dynamics Africa Intelligence Report, conditions surrounding how Teodoro Obiang Nguema Mbasogo became President and the trends of his administration show that it is almost certain that neither human right nor the wellness of Equatorial Guineans important.
 This explains the deteriorating civil and political freedom, and refusal to implement laws and policies that tilts towards injecting some freedom.